-(Last Updated on : 08/07/2011)
+(Last Updated on : 17/09/2014)

-, the use of Alankara is basically to enhance and embellish the internal beauty of the genre.
-The initial reference to the term Alankara was first found in Bharata's Natyashastra written sometime between 200 BC and 200 AD.
+, the use of alankara is basically to enhance and embellish the internal beauty of the genre.
+The initial reference to the term alankara was first found in Bharata's Natyashastra written sometime between 200 BC and 200 AD.
 This particular treatise on dance drama

 The ancient text or Shastras have actually categorized Alankars into two major groups; Shabdalankar and Varnalankar.
 The latter comprised of varna which were based on alankars of ancient times.
 The four types of varna includes arohi, avarohi, sthayi and sanchari.
 Sthayi alankar refers to stopping at a single note, arohi to an upward movement, avarohi to downward movement and sanchari refers to mixed movements (both upward and downward).
 This classification of alankars relate to the structural aspect of raga.

 and tala, which are the fixed component of a performance, has been segregated into various divisions and stages as well.
 These stages actually comprise of alaap-vistaar, bol-bant, behalawa, sargams, tans, drut laya and vilambit laya in case of alaap and khayal, gats and jod in case of the instrumental music

 In Indian classical genre and especially in raga sangeet, straight or staccato isolated notes are completely unheard of.
 Each note has a link with succeeding and preceding note.
 It is this extra grace that actually lays the foundation for the alankars.
 The shrutis

 In Shastras, a basic note has been referred to as alankarik swar.
 When a cluster or group of notes meets another swar, they form alankarik pad.
 The commonly used alankars comprise of Meend, Kan, Sparsh, Andolan, Gamak, Kampit, Gitkari, Khatka, Murki, Zamzama and Krintan.
 The definition of alankarik genre has varied definition, though it is widely accepted but not considered to be completely authentic.
 There are various illustration and interpretations that are available for alankarik swar which varies from gharana to gharana.